KongHack/ORM/docs/Config.md

  - user: \Your\Fully\Qualified\Class\Name\Here
    - Must be the fully qualified class name of your User class

+ - audit: boolean
+   - Enable / Disable all auditing features

+ - audit_handler: \Your\Fully\Qualified\Class\Name\Here
+   - (OPTIONAL).
+Leave blank to use the default audit handler.
+Class provided must implement `AuditInterface`

+ - trust_cache: boolean
+   - If true, the ORM config system will stop processing immediately after loading the config cache php file.
+     This should speed up config load times, as all additional config checks, table.yml loads, sorts, etc. will not execute

 ### [table_dir]
  - If this value is set, the ORM will look for a directory of Table_Name.yml files relative to your config file location.
    Files will be loaded in from this location, then the table_dir value will be removed from the resulting config array.

 ### [options]
  - get_set_funcs: true